Have you been wanting to try an escape game?

-Communicate with each other and make sure that you know who is holding or place in a pile, any of the unused keys or parts that you find along the way that may be used later in the game to avoid confusion with previously used elements.
+Communicate with each other and make sure that you know who is holding or placing in a pile, any of the unused keys or parts that you find along the way that may be used later in the game.

 Check for moving parts, secret drawers, etc …basically touch just about everything in the room except the panic button that lets you out early…unless you are panicking.

 Also, don’t touch anything that the game guide told you was not part of the game… trust me and just believe them.

 Whether you escaped or you ran out of time, you shared an awesome adventure together.
 Share a meal or a drink afterward and relive your adventure with your group.